Skip to content

 Find the full printable recipe with specific measurements below.

 • Old-fashioned oats: These are dry oats that are flavorless with a thick texture to them.
 They are also known as rolled oats.
-You can find them in the cereal aisle.
+Use gluten-free oats if needed.

 • Peanut butter: Binds all the ingredients together and adds flavor!